syslua/syslua/ARCHITECTURE.md

     module_decls = []

     FOR EACH (name, mod) IN modules:
-        IF mod.options IS SET BY USER:
+        IF mod.options IS MODIFIED BY USER:
             // Call module's config function with resolved options mod_result = mod.config(mod.options)
             module_decls.append(mod_result.declarations)